 Rootstown, OH 44272-0095

 Applications will not be considered until all materials are received.
-Applications and all accompanying materials must be received by January 15.
 International students must also complete an International Student Documentation Packet.
 Any questions regarding the application should be directed to the CEOMPH office.

 - Official academic records for each institution of higher education that you have attended.
 All academic records must be sent directly to the Consortium of Eastern Ohio Master of Public Health office.
 If the official record is not in English, an official translation must accompany the original language document.